bcgov/how-to-workshops/labs/netpol-quickstart/README.md

 With the quick start KNP in place pods will be able to connect to other pods within their namespace, in other namespaces, or to external systems (outside of the cluster).

-Without egress policy, pods that need to communicate **between namespaces** only require ingress rules on the destination pod to permit the inbound communication.
-This is fine is most circumstances because you will have a *deny-by-default* rule guarding all your namespaces.

 Projects that require cross-namespace communication should reach out to the Platform Services Teams in Rocketchat ; these policies can be implemented, as needed, by a cluster administrator.